Teresa Isaac

-Teresa Isaac, an American politician, served as mayor of Lexington, Kentucky from 2003 to 2007.
+Teresa Ann Isaac is an American politician who served as mayor of Lexington, Kentucky from 2003 to 2007.

 Political life

 Isaac was elected to the Lexington-Fayette Urban County Government council as an At-Large member in 1988.
 In 1992, she was reelected to the Urban County Council (UCC) becoming the Vice-Mayor.
 She served in that capacity until 1999.
 In 1996, Teresa Isaac ran for the Democratic nomination for Kentucky's 6th congressional district.
 She came in third.

-Isaac returned to elected office in 2002 as the Mayor of Lexington, Kentucky.
+Isaac returned to elected office in 2002 as the mayor of Lexington, Kentucky.

 In that race, she defeated attorney Scott Crosbie.
 Crosbie had previously served on the City Council.
 Isaac's victory was credited to her tireless campaigning and a light turnout in the suburbs, which represented Crosbie's political base of conservatives.

 Her term as mayor was marked with controversy, as her controversial attempts to use eminent domain to condemn the local water company and the Lexington Mall both failed due to public resistance.
 The Mayor cites the following accomplishments: